Chloe-Johnson/Security_Portfolio/ELK-Stack-Project/README.md

 Load balancing ensures that the application will be highly *available*, in addition to restricting *access* to the network.
 - **What aspect of security do load balancers protect?**
-    - Load balancers enable you to run highly available services behind a private IP address which is accessible only within a cloud service or Virtual Network (VNet), giving additional security on that endpoint.
+    - *Load balancers* enable you to run highly available services behind a private IP address which is accessible only within a cloud service or Virtual Network (VNet), giving additional security on that endpoint.
 - **What is the advantage of a jump box?**
-    - Using a *JumpBox* in your network will allow controlled access and have the ability to manage devices in a seperate security zone.
-The JumpBox is hardened and provides controlled means of access to other VM's through RDP or (in this instance) SSH through port 22.
+    - Using a *JumpBox* in your network will allow controlled access and the ability to manage devices in a seperate security zone.
+The JumpBox is hardened and provides controlled means of access to other VM's through RDP, or SSH through port 22 (SSH was configured for this environment).

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the *data* and *system logs.*